 I love the way the Find X2 Pro feels in my hand; it’s solid, well-made, and not too heavy.
 The symmetrical body shape and soft leather makes it supremely comfortable to hold as well.
 It’s not as “leathery” as you may expect, with only a very fine grain, and it doesn’t show fingerprints at all, unlike the ceramic model.
 Perhaps the only part that doesn’t appeal is the gaudy gold Oppo logo on the leather panel, which says “cheap Italian shirt” rather than “subtle class.”
 The use of gold won’t be to everyone’s taste, generally.

 Oppo calls the Find X2 Pro a, “mini cinema in your pocket,” and for good reason.
-The 6.7-inch AMOLED display has a 3,168 × 1,440 pixel resolution making a sharp 513 pixel-per-inch density, 120Hz refresh rate with 240Hz touch sampling, and HDR10 Plus which upgrades SDR video to HDR quality.
-Plus, the colors are calibrated from the factory.
+The 6.7-inch AMOLED display has a 3,168 × 1,440 pixel resolution making a sharp 513 pixel-per-inch density, 120Hz refresh rate with 240Hz touch sampling, and HDR10 Plus which upgrades SDR video to

 It’s beautiful, smooth, detailed, and oh-so-colorful.
 Just looking at our sample photos, the operating system, and the web is a dazzling experience.
 However, outside in sunlight it didn’t show as much brightness as I would have liked, something even more noticeable when placed alongside the Samsung Galaxy S20 Ultra.